cubbles/gitbook/coder-devtools-cdt/user-guide/generate-readme-file.md

 When you have developed a webpackage, it may be useful to include a README file indicating the artifacts it contains and an example describing how to use one of the components it contains.
 The [CDT](README.md) provides you with a task to generate a README file for your package automatically.
 The task is called `+webpackage-generateReadmeFile`.

-You can find the basic information of this task at [npm](https://www.npmjs.com/package/cubx-grunt-generate-webpackage-readme-file).

 ## Purpose

 To generate a README file for the current webpackage (which can be set in the `project/webpackages/.workspace` file).
 The file should present: